rsdoiel/rsdoiel.github.io/blog/2018/02/24/go-based-python-modules.md

 In this example we send JSON encode text to the Go package, unpack it in Go's runtime and repack it using the `MarshalIndent()` function in Go's JSON package before sending it back as Python in string form.
-Aside from the purpose you'll see the same encode/decode patterns as in our *helloworld* example.
+You'll see the same encode/decode patterns as in our *helloworld* example.

 Go code